crabdul/the-peoples-game/site/content/articles/making-sense.md

 v

 Within a few short years this experimental kick-about was launched into orbit, so to speak, by the Association of Autonomous Astronauts, a worldwide network of community groups intent on building their own space ships, thus transcending the monopoly on space travel held by corporations and the state.
-Three-sided football formed an important part of the AAA’s training program, teaching astronauts how to respond to varied terrains and contend with extra dimensions.
+Three-sided football formed an important part of the AAA’s training program, teaching astronauts how to respond to varied terrains and contend with extra dimensions (25).

 <br />

-Beyond Luther Blissett and the AAA, the first decade of the 21st century has seen the game taken up by advocates as disparate as a Belarusian telecoms company, an anti-gang violence initiative in Columbia, Oxford anthropologist Robin Dunbar—as the foundation for his so-called “Dunbar Number”—and by the Union of Data Miners and Psychic Workers, as a means to organise superpositionally, across national borders.
+Beyond Luther Blissett and the AAA, the first decade of the 21st century has seen the game taken up by advocates as disparate as a Belarusian telecoms company, an anti-gang violence initiative in Columbia, Oxford anthropologist Robin Dunbar—as the foundation for his so-called “Dunbar Number”—and by the Union of Data Miners and Psychic Workers, as a means to organise superpositionally, across national borders (26).

 <br />